by Julie Balter

 Everything I’ve learned from Jennifer about the five elements’ relations to nature, consciousness, and our physical beings make complete sense.
 It’s the same sense that guides me to take that walk in the woods, to pay attention to foods that fuel me, and to watch my words and thoughts.
 Really, it’s quite elementary.

-Julie Balter is Marketing Coordinator for the Kripalu Schools of Yoga and Ayurveda.
-She is a film industry veteran, a yoga teacher, and a writer whose work has been featured in Elephant Journal and Avalon Magazine, as well as on her blog, Yogi After Forty.
+Julie Balter is a film industry veteran, a yoga teacher, and a writer whose work has been featured in Elephant Journal and Avalon Magazine.